 At the beginning of their training and presenting many, if not most, experienced trainers will have had similar doubts: “Why would anybody want to listen to me?”
 Or “I’m more of an introvert” or “I’m just not a natural trainer!”

 As mentioned previously it’s not natural to be a natural presenter!
-Most of us have to learn the skills.
-And once these are wired-in through practise they may appear to others to be magical or effortless or ‘natural’…
+We have to learn the skills.
+And once these are wired-in through practise they will appear to others to be magical or effortless or ‘natural’…

 I’ve had some pretty uncomfortable experiences in making presentations

-My own initial experiences 30 years ago as a self-taught presenter were dreadful.
+My own initial experiences in the early 80's as a self-taught presenter were dreadful.
 I had some very uncomfortable and embarrassing experiences – over a period of years.
 I would definitely have given up if I could – but I had to keep going to earn a living.
 And it probably took me three or four years to become reasonably confident and at ease in standing in front of a group of people.
-Train the Trainer contains an array of tools to enable others to avoid such experiences.
-(Reg Connolly, Pegasus NLP core trainer).
+Train the Trainer contains an array of tools to enable others to avoid such experiences - to leap-frog over the painful stage.

 Isn’t it just about delivering the information in an entertaining manner?